Secret ingredients to quality software

 2. If you're using the News feature for the first time:

-3. Select "Create news post" to create a new post from scratch.
+3. Select "Create news post" to create a new post from scratch or select from a template.

 4. Alternatively, you can select a news post from the previous month and click the "+ New" button, followed by "Copy of this News Post" to duplicate the content.